smoeding/puppet-bind/REFERENCE.md

 Data type: `Integer`

-The maximum number of seconds for which the server will cache positove answers.
+The maximum number of seconds for which the server will cache positive answers.
 If this value is zero then the config parameter will be omitted and the Bind default of 1 week will be used.